XzibitGG/OpenPacketSniffer/README.md

 ## Logs

-Everytime a IPv4 or 1Pv6 packet is recieved/sent, the PacketListener will log both the encoded and decoded bytes of the payload and header, replacing all not printable characters with "."
+Everytime a IPv4 or 1Pv6 packet is recieved/sent, the PacketListener will log both the encoded and decoded bytes of the payload and header, replacing all non printable characters with "."

-When a packet is sniffed, the logger will only print if the src address has not had it's DNS entry cached.
+When a packet is sniffed, the logger will only print if the src address' DNS entry wasn't cached.
 When it is, the following will be logged

 ```
 **** [main] INFO  Packet Stats  - Handled Packet from some.example.source